delid4ve/openhab-3.x-sonoff/README.md

 ## Discovery

 Once you have initialized the account, run discovery as normal.
-A cache will be created of all your devices under userdata/sonoff.

 All devices support automatic discovery.